 Skip to main content

-This has led to a shift in market sentiment where investors expect central banks to keep interest rates higher for longer.
-As a trader, I am keeping a close eye on today's US PCE inflation data.
+The Gold market is currently at a critical junction.
+Recent shifts in market sentiment suggest that investors are bracing for central banks to keep interest rates higher for longer.
+As a trader, I am keeping a close eye on today’s US PCE inflation data.
 A "hot" reading could strengthen the Dollar and push gold toward the $4,373 support zone, while a softer print could be the spark bulls need to reclaim the $4,500 level.

 I prefer looking at the 4-hour and Daily charts to identify the true trend.
 "The trend is your friend" until it ends!
 For the remainder of this week, my plan is to look for a Bullish Engulfing Bar on the 4-hour timeframe if the price touches the $4,370–$4,400 zone.

+Waiting for price action confirmation at these levels is what separates "gambling" from "trading."
 If we get a confirmed bounce there, I’ll be targeting a move back toward $4,536.
-However, if we see a daily close below $4,350, I will stay on the sidelines.
+However, if we see a daily close below $4,350, the bullish thesis is invalidated, and I will stay on the sidelines.
 Remember, successful trading isn't about being in every move; it's about waiting for the high-probability setups that align with your risk management rules.

-Major Resistance $4,536 Previous High / Breakout Target
+Major Resistance $4,536 Previous High / Primary Breakout Target

 Disclaimer: This is my personal analysis and not financial advice.
+Trading involves significant risk.
 Trade at your own risk.

 Comments